pantoniou/yamldt/README.md

 The `device-enabled` constraint checks where the node is enabled in DT parlance.

-Taking those two constraints together we generate the enable method filter which triggers on an enable device node that matches any of the compatible strings defined in the jedec,spi-nor binding.
+Taking those two constraints together yamldt generates an enable method filter which triggers on an enable device node that matches any of the compatible strings defined in the jedec,spi-nor binding.